BitBangersCode/NodeBB-Wiki/Writing-Plugins-for-NodeBB.md

 * Filters send a single argument through to your method, although asynchronous methods can also accept a callback (if specified in `plugin.json`).
 * Actions send a number of arguments (the exact number depends how the hook is implemented).
 These arguments are listed in [[List of Hooks]].

+## Installing the plugin

+In almost all cases, your plugin should be published in [npm](https://npmjs.org/), and your package's name should be prefixed "nodebb-plugin-".
+This will allow users to install plugins directly into their instances by running `npm install`.

+As of v0.0.5, "installing" a plugin by placing it in the `/plugins` folder is still supported, but keep in mind that the package `id` and its folder name must match exactly, or else NodeBB will not be able to load the plugin.

+## Testing

+Run NodeBB in development mode:

+    NODE_ENV=development node app

+This will expose the plugin debug logs, allowing you to see if your plugin is loaded, and its hooks registered.
+Activate your plugin from the administration panel, and test it out.